 Pruning For Safety Reasons

-- And if a tree limb is hanging over your home or other structures, a heavy storm could cause it to break and crash into whatever is underneath it.
+- In addition, if a tree limb is currently dangling over your house or any other structures, a severe storm may cause it to break, causing it to fall into whatever is directly below it.

-- It helps ensure a clear view of road signs.
-Sometimes trees can grow very wide limbs and branches that they can cover street signs, making it difficult for motorists to read or even notice.
+- It contributes to the maintenance of clear visibility of traffic signs.
+Sometimes trees may grow limbs and branches that are so wide that they will hide up traffic signs, making it impossible for drivers to read the signs or even notice that they are there.

-- It reduces the presence of excess shade, which can impede the growth of other plant life around the tree, such as grass and/or shrubbery.
-It also helps make sure that the lower branches of the tree get enough sunlight and moisture.
+- The presence of an excessive amount of shade, which might inhibit the growth of other plant life around the tree, such as grass and/or bushes, is lessened as a result of this practise.
+Additionally, it contributes to ensuring that the lowest branches of the tree receive a enough amount of sunlight and moisture.

 Why Is Tree Pruning Important?

-- It is great for the overall health of trees
+- It is wonderful for the general well-being of the trees.

-● Crossing Branches – When branches grow inwards towards the canopy instead of out, they tend to rub against other branches in the wind causing the bark to sheer off.
-This can lead to fungal disease or pest invasion.
+Branches That Cross Each Other When branches grow inwards towards the canopy rather than outwards, they have a tendency to brush against other branches in the wind, which causes the bark to sheer off.
+This is known as a crossing branch.
+This can result in the spread of a fungal disease or an infestation of pests.

 When Should You Prune Your Tree?